Used Car: 2012 Mini Cooper Clubman Review

 If you’re drawn to the Clubman’s nimble driving dynamics, but want a car with more passenger and cargo space, consider the 2012 Volkswagen GTI.
 Reviewers said the GTI offers a great balance of ride comfort and sporty handling.
 The GTI also is available as a four-door model, which makes it easier for rear passengers to get in and out.

 The 2012 Ford Focus received reviewer praise for its composed and comfortable ride, as well as its practical, high-quality interior.
-Additionally, the Focus has a strong safety score, and a better reliability score than the Clubman.
+The Focus is available in either sedan or hatchback body styles.